MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/agent-scripting-hosted-control.md

 |panel|Target panel for the hosted control.|

 ### New_CRM_Page
- Creates a page for creating a new Common Data Service platform record of the entity specified, and treats the page as a popup from the specified hosted control.
+ Creates a page for creating a new Dataverse platform record of the entity specified, and treats the page as a popup from the specified hosted control.
 The window navigation rules are evaluated to determine the location where the page to create the entity record is displayed.

 |Parameter|Description|
 |---------------|-----------------|